Kashi (company)

 Kashi is a maker of whole grain cereals and other plant-based foods sourced from regular farming practices.
-Founded in San Diego in 1981, the company makes over 90 products sold in the U.S. and Canada.
+Founded in La Jolla in 1984 by Phil and Gayle Tauber, the company became a subsidiary of Kellogg's in 2000, and produces about 100 products sold in the U.S. and Canada.
 Its original cereal, discontinued in 2021, was identified by the tagline "Seven Whole Grains on a Mission".
-The company name is a blended term derived from "kashruth", meaning kosher or pure food, and "Kushi", the last name of the founder of American macrobiotics, Michio Kushi.
+The name "Kashi" is a blended term derived from "kashruth", meaning kosher or pure food, and "Kushi", the last name of the founder of American macrobiotics, Michio Kushi.
+The creators of the brand found meaning in the made-up-word as they explored nutrition from the needs of bodybuilders to those who were on macrobiotic diets.

 History

+Kashi was a pioneering brand from the health food co-ops to mainstream markets with their nutrition-based simple ingredients.
+Phil and Gayle Tauber started the company from their home and ran it privately for over 18 years as a family business.

 Kashi's acquisition by Kellogg's in 2000 allowed the parent company to enter the market for natural and organic foods.

-In 2005 Kashi acquired Stretch Island Fruit Co, a producer of fruit strips and fruit chews.
-In 2008 Kashi acquired Bear Naked Granola, a producer of granola and bars.
+In 2005, Kashi acquired Stretch Island Fruit Co, a producer of fruit strips and fruit chews.
+In 2008, Kashi acquired Bear Naked Granola, a producer of granola and bars.
 Both brands currently operate out of Kashi's headquarters in Solana Beach, California.

 In 2007, Kashi acquired Bear Naked food company.

 In April 2012, Kashi announced it would remove GMOs from all its existing GOLEAN cereals and Kashi Chewy Granola Bars by the end of 2014.
 It later announced all its products would be Non-GMO Project Verified by the summer of 2016.

+When the Kellogg Company was split into two companies in October 2023, Kashi became a unit of WK Kellogg Co.